 Fellow Canaan Residents:

-Highway Equipment and Garage
+Highway Equipment Purchase

-County Route 24 Bridge Replacement
+County Route 24 Paving

 Broadband and Increased Internet Speed

-• State law requires that material being transported in open vehicles be secured or covered so it does not leave the vehicle during transport.
+- State law requires that material being transported in open vehicles be secured or covered so it does not leave the vehicle during transport.
 Please take the extra time to secure materials so they do not end up on our roads.

 The Board wishes to extend our thanks to our resourceful, professional Highway Department, our invaluable and knowledgeable employees and Justices, and all our volunteers on various boards and committees for their generous assistance to Town officials and the community.
-We would also like to thank our volunteer Fire Companies, Ambulance squad and NYS/County Police for their continued dedicated service to our public safety.
+We would also like to thank our volunteer fire companies, ambulance squad, and NYS/County police for their continued dedicated service to our public safety.

 Rick Keaveney Brenda Adams Alan Miller David Patzwahl Terese Platten